Content Writing

 2

-Research the top LinkedIn voices in your industry
+How do you research the top LinkedIn voices in your industry?

-Before building a thought leadership plan, see who already dominates the conversation.
-This prompt maps the visible voices in any industry: what they post about, how often, what gets engagement, and where the gaps are.
+Before building a plan, map who already owns the conversation.
+This step surfaces the most visible thought leaders in any industry: what they post about, how often, what earns engagement, and where the gaps are that the executive can claim as their own territory.

 Prompt